cmusatyalab/elijah-cloudlet/README.md

 	mobile client and you can start the server as below.

         > $ cd ./bin
-        > $ ./server
+        > $ ./synthesis_server

 	You can test this server using the client.
 You also need to copy the overlay that you like to reconstruct to the other machine when you execute this client.

-        > $ ./rapid_client.py -s [cloudlet ip address] -o [/path/to/overlay-meta]
+        > $ ./network_client.py -s [cloudlet ip address] -o [/path/to/overlay-meta]

     3) Network client (Android version)

-	We have source codes for android client at ./src/client/andoid and you can import it to ``Eclipse`` as an Android project.
-This client program will automatically find nearby Cloudlet using UPnP if both client and Cloudlet are located in same broadcasting domain (ex. share WiFi access point)
+	We have source codes for a Android client at ./src/client/andoid and you can import it to ``Eclipse`` as an Android project.
+This client program will automatically find nearby Cloudlet using UPnP if both client and Cloudlet are located in same broadcasting domain (e.g. sharing WiFi access point)

-	Once installing application at your mobile device, you should copy your overlay VM (both overlay-meta and xz file) to Android phone.
+	Once installing application at your mobile device, you should copy your VM overlay (both overlay-meta and xz file) to Android phone.
 You can copy it to /sdcard/Cloudlet/overlay/ directory creating your overlay directory name.
-For example, you can copy your ``face recognition overlay vm`` to /sdcard/Cloudlet/overlay/face/ directory.
+For example, you can copy your ``VM overlay for face recognition`` to /sdcard/Cloudlet/overlay/face/ directory.
 This directory name will be appeared to your Android application when you're asked to select ``overlay vm``.
 	Right directory name is important since the directory name will be saved as appName in internal data structure and being used to launch associated mobile application after finishing ``VM synthesis``.
+Recall that this VM synthesis client is for reconstructing your custom VM at arbirary computer and you need to launch your mobile application after finishing VM thesis that will communicate with the server you just launched.
+To launch mobile application after VM synthesis, we use Android Activity launch and the directory name is used as an index to point out associated mobile application.
 See more details at handleSucessSynthesis() method at CloudletConnector.java file.